 pas de crédits d'impôts, très peu de charter schools,

-ni récompenses financières pour les chefs d'établissements
+récompenses financières pour les chefs d'établissements

 ou les enseignants.
 Mais une surprenante amélioration des performances